 That was partially wounded pride.
 Lien had just revealed that Celestials cannot cross-breed, and Iskierka (being the Bratty Half-Pint she is) immediately needles him about his failures in mating.
 His thought process is less that he likes her and more that she's, well, conveniently available.
 Having said that, he does credit her for the occasions when she pulls her own weight.

 The Unfettered: Temeraire himself has some qualities of The Unfettered, although this may be more a case of True Neutral or even Blue and Orange Morality.
 He has no sentiment of patriotism (at least until his Character Development in the fifth book), no innate drive to be helpful toward humans he's never met, and no particular dislike of France or Napoleon.
 Like most of the dragons of England, he only helps the British to keep his humans happy.
-His efforts to reconcile his attitude and Laurence's for the sake of their friendship gives the series a philosophical aspect that few modern fantasy series have.
+His efforts to reconcile his attitude and Laurence's for the sake of their friendship gives the series a philosophical aspect.

 Lung Tien Lien An albino dragon—white is the color of death in traditional Chinese culture, and is considered horribly unlucky.
 Despite being one of the very few Celestials available to the nation, Lien was treated as an outcast... until a prince named Yongxing took pity on her, and the two became inseparable.
 Too bad Yongxing was plotting to have Laurence killed, which Temeraire of course wasn't going to stand for...